-Tableau is one the most sought Business Intelligence tools and it is very popular among its competitors.
+Tableau is one the most sought-after Business Intelligence tools, and it is very popular among its competitors.
 It is a robust and flexible solution that is very easy to use.
 It provides detailed visualizations of data but in a simple manner.
 These visualizations allow the companies to understand their customers better and plan accordingly.
 It also supports integrations with various sources and ETL tools.

-Tableau being a BI tool provides many visualization options and Line Chart is one such option.
-In this article, we will look in detail at steps to build a line chart.
+As a BI tool, Tableau provides many visualization options, and Line Chart is one such option.
+In this article, we will look at the steps to build a line chart in detail.

 What is Tableau?